nbs2904/selection/README.md

 ## Preface
 The goal behind this code is to simulate natural selection.
 This repository is an attempt to recreate something similiar to David R. Miller's [biosim4](https://github.com/davidrmiller/biosim4) project, whose work was a great inspiration.

+Please feel free to fork this project, play around with it and add changes.
+I would love to see your work.
+Should any questions arise, please contact me by opening an issue.

 ## Outline
 - [selection](#selection)
   - [Preface](#preface)